Special Blog Entry, MLK Day/Inauguration Day 2025

 This is not a purely cognitive exercise; but often involves getting to know and working alongside people who are different, visiting new places, and other sorts of activities that tend to erode prejudice.
 Some of these activities, like traveling to a new place or going to college, are immersive, putting a person in direct contact with others who are different.
 These things of course take time and cost money; and aren’t available to everyone to the same degree, which is another reason for the cultural and political division right now.
 The people who have access to them on average will tend to be less prejudiced, less likely to make unreflective generalizations about other people, because they’ve encountered a larger and more diverse chunk of the overall human species.

 To me, the people who are often the most interesting—and potentially dangerous—are the ones in the other two groups.
 A person who is prejudiced, but does not discriminate, is for Merton a “timid bigot.”
-Again, challenging some of the assumptions about prejudice, I would suggest this is a person who is unwilling to examine their prejudices, but who is also afraid to act on them most of the time due to social pressures.
+Again, challenging some of the assumptions about prejudice, I would suggest this is a person who is isn’t really willing to examine their prejudices, but who is also afraid to act on them most of the time due to social pressures.
 I think of friends or family members who have a long history of using racial slurs and other discriminatory language, but who may try to self-censor when their bourgeois liberal friend or relative is around out of politeness.
 I think about why a person would hold onto prejudice when they live in a world that offers a lot of opportunities to question those prejudices.
 I don’t want you to censor yourself—I actually have a low opinion of censorship in general.
 I want you to question your prejudices and see why they are irrational and counterproductive, and to help me to do the same.

 For references and further reading, pick up Merton’s work or read the speeches and writings of Martin Luther King, Jr. I would also recommend Hannah Arendt’s The Banality of Evil as historical reference.